 Fees and Payments

-The team training season (competitive and Performance) runs from July to June.
+The competitive training season runs from July to June.
 Prior to a new season beginning, all fees from the previous season must be paid in full.
-Athletes with any fees two weeks past due througout the season will be suspended until paid in full.
-An additional $10.00 late fee will be billed for every 10 days a fee is overdue.
+Athletes with any fees two weeks past due throughout the season will be suspended until paid in full.
+An additional $20.00 late fee will be billed for every 10 days a fee is overdue.

 Payments will be withdrawn on the due date by MasterCard, VISA, or bank account.
-If you wish to make a payment via another method, you may do so in the office, over the phone, or through the online portal (on our website – ‘Customer Login’ in the top right hand corner) before the due date.
-Required with the 1st monthly payment of the year will be the annual registration fee for Gymnastics Ontario and the security deposit (if you are a new competitive member).
-Please note that tuition fees are due on or before the 1st of every month to avoid a $10.00 late fee.
-An additional $10.00 late fee will be billed for every 10 days a fee is overdue.
+If you wish to make a payment via another method, you may do so in the office, over the phone, or through the online portal (on our website - ‘Customer Login’ in the top right hand corner) before the due date.
+Required with the 1st monthly payment of the year will be the annual registration fee for Gymnastics Ontario.
+Please note that tuition fees are due on or before the 1st of every month to avoid a $20.00 late fee.
+An additional $20.00 late fee will be billed for every 10 days a fee is overdue.
 All other due dates will be communicated by the office and/or your program coordinator.

 Discounts will be given in the following circumstances (only applied to training fees).
 One discount per athlete.